 Computer science skills will get you interviews.
 A portfolio of projects will get you hired.

 Why learn computer science?
 Hopefully, because you want to. 🔗

 Learning computer science is not easy.
 It’s not fast.
 If you choose to start, it should be because you have a real desire to, not because you think you can take an eight-week bootcamp and be ready to rock and roll at Google.
-But if you’re reading this article about why learn computer science, and especially if you’ve made it to the bottom, it’s likely that this is something you’ve been considering anyway.
-These benefits are great, but at the end of the day, the main answer to why learn computer science should be because you want to.
+But if you’re reading this article about why learn computer science, and especially if you’ve made it to the bottom, this is likely something you’ve been considering anyway.
+These benefits are great, but at the end of the day, the main answer to why you should learn computer science should be because you want to.